themsaid/ibis/readme.md

     ],
 ~~~

->{notice} You can use WebP, PNG, or JPG formats for the cover image.
+> You can use WebP, PNG, or JPG formats for the cover image.

 ### Setting the page headers